rust-lang/rust-bindgen/CONTRIBUTING.md

 ### `rustfmt` / `cargo fmt`

-We use `nightly` channel for `rustfmt` so please set the appropriate setting your editor/IDE for that.
+We use `nightly` channel for `rustfmt`, so please set the appropriate setting in your editor/IDE for that.

 For rust-analyzer, you can set `rustfmt.extraArgs = ['+nightly']`.